Facial hair styles

-Think Hulk Hogan: a moustache that outspreads vertically about the sides of the mouth to your jawline, forming an upside-down “U” or horseshoe shape.
+Think Hulk Hogan: a mustache that outspreads vertically about the sides of the mouth to your jawline, forming an upside-down “U” or horseshoe shape.
 It’s also referred to as a biker ‘stache because it’s appreciated among the Harley-riding, leather-clad crowd.

 The Balbo is essentially a goatee and soul patch that shares the same property as a lone mustache.
 It got its name from Italian Fascist leader Italo Balbo, who wore the initial style as early as the 1920s.

 This identical trio is frequently credited as being a singular goatee, but the truth is that it’s in a class of its own.
 Whatever you opt to call this one, the facial formation is pretty much the same.
-It’s a moustache that meets with a goatee as well as a soul patch such as the Balbo allowing the components to connect in holy hair harmony.
+It’s a mustache that meets with a goatee as well as a soul patch such as the Balbo allowing the components to connect in holy hair harmony.

-Whatever the type of hair style you choose, there is typically one hairstyle that will fit a person subject to the person’s hair type, hair texture, and facial features.
+Whatever the type of hairstyle you choose, there is typically one hairstyle that will fit a person subject to the person’s hair type, hair texture, and facial features.
 You can go to the beauty parlor to see which hairstyle fits you best. :)